marciosantetti/marciosantetti/README.md

-Hi there!
-I'm Marcio Santetti.
+👋👋👋

+<br><br>

-I am currently a Visiting Assistant Professor in the [Economics Department](https://www.skidmore.edu/economics/) at [Skidmore College](https://www.skidmore.edu/).
+I am an Assistant Professor of Economics in the [Marlboro Institute for Liberal Arts & Interdisciplinary Studies](https://emerson.edu/academics/schools-labs-and-centers/marlboro-institute) at [Emerson College](https://www.emerson.edu/).
 I obtained my Ph.D. in Economics from the [University of Utah](https://www.utah.edu/) in 2022.

 My main research field is applied Macroeconomics, and I have publlished on the environmental effects of technological change, the effects of (residential) investment on business cycles, and on the structural determinants of